Skip to main content

 (A) Purpose

 This rule establishes minimum qualifications through credentialing standards for early intervention service coordinators and early intervention service coordination supervisors.
-All persons working in the early intervention program as early intervention service coordinators or early intervention service coordination supervisors shall hold the appropriate credential in accordance with this rule.
+All persons working in the early intervention program as early intervention service coordinators or early intervention service coordination supervisors will hold the appropriate credential in accordance with this rule.

 (B) Definitions

-For the purposes of this rule, the following definitions shall apply:
+For the purposes of this rule, the following definitions apply:

 (1) "Accredited college or university" means a college or university accredited by a national or regional association recognized by the secretary of the United States department of education or a foreign college or university of comparable standing.